threeandthreee/Archipelago/worlds/tloz_ph/docs/faq_and_credits.md

 ### My ship is slow.
 How do i go faster?
 There are multiple ways of doing this, but my favorite is to create a cheat in bizhawk for address `021FA0A4` in `ARM7 system bus`, and set to any speed value.
 Default max speed is ``0x0080``.
 My favorite is `0x0200`, or 4x speed.
 Note that this forces a max speed, and makes turning weird- you'll need to toggle it on and off to do things precisely.
+Highly recommend setting a hotkey for toggling all cheats!

 ### My game crashed/I quit without saving

 The client should give you back your missing items when you reenter the game.
-It can take a while if you're missing a lot of items, and there's not really any indicator for it.
+It can take a while if you're missing a lot of items, but it will tell you what it's doing in the client.

 ### I collected some locations while the client wasn't connected